tomgxz/Kraken/REPORT.md

   <img alt="app.route function diagram - part 3" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-development-routing-3.svg?raw=true" width="250"/><img alt="app.route function diagram - part 4" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-development-routing-4.svg?raw=true" width="300" class="margin-left-32"/>

-  At this point in development, I was able to quickly build the frontend versions of the settings pages for the account system (they are listed in the desirable features section of the success criteria).
+  At this point in development, I was able to quickly build the front-end versions of the settings pages for the account system (they are listed in the desirable features section of the success criteria).
 I didn't add database functionality to them yet as I knew it would take significantly longer.

   The settings page, accessed from the navigation hamburger, consists of 7 sections, as outlined in the design section.
 Six open in the same template, whereas the seventh, `Help & Documentation`, loads a separate help page.
 Similar to how the `base.html` Jinja architecture works, there is a `settings-base.html` template on which the settings pages are built.
 I did not write the templates for `Custom Code & Elements` or `Developer Settings` as they are not yet implemented into the database.
-The template `My Websites` will need to be revisited when the website creation system is in place - for now, I used test data such as <!-- TODO ADD TEST DATA --> to simulate the user having sites.
+The template `My Websites` will need to be revisited when the website creation system is in place - for now, I used test data such as `[ ["test", "Site 1", True, "738B"], ["test", "Epic Webpage", False, "685B"] ]` to simulate the user having sites.

   To set the highlighted element in the local navigation bar, the Jinja variable `settingsSidebarActivated` is declared in child files.
 The navigation bar knows which element to give the `is-active` class during rendering.
 It uses the if statement `{% if settingsSidebarActivated==<i> %} is-active{% endif %}` to assign the class, and the if statement `{% if not settingsSidebarActivated==<i> %} href="{{ url_for('main_help') }}"{% endif %}` to assign the link if it is not selected.